, | 3 min read

 Changing Conditions

 Tuning a racecar to perform at its best at a given venue requires consideration of historical data, weather variability, track surface conditions, and a number of other factors.
 You might have the science and resources to back you up, but you only have historical data about how the car behaves in a specific set of conditions.
-Even if the car is identical to a previous outing, it is unlikely that the environmental conditions will be the similar.
+Even if the car is identical to a previous outing, it is unlikely that the environmental conditions will be similar.

 Pre-testing in an engineering class DIL simulator lab enables exploration of different track and environmental conditions long before you pack the truck and head for the racetrack.
 Explorations can include variations in weather, tire degradation, fuel consumption, track surface temperature or rubbering, and other “wild cards.”
 Expanding the knowledge bank in advance allows zeroing in on baseline setups for the many different scenarios that may be encountered, meaning at-track changes can then be confined to fine-tuning areas.